-SPSelect Allows the user to select between Remote or Local as the setpoint source.
-RemSelect Select Remote1 or Remote2 as the remote setpoint.
-LocalSP Allows entry of a setpoint value to be used when SPSelect (above) is set to 'Local'.
-Remote1 The Remote setpoint value (normally wired from an analog input) for use when SPSelect = Remote and RemSelect = Remote1.
-Remote2 The Remote setpoint value (normally wired from an analog input) for use when SPSelect = Remote and RemSelect = Remote2.
-Limit Allows the target setpoint to be scaled such that 'scaled target SP' = (target SP x limit)/100.
-Thus, when limit = 100, the setpoint is unscaled.
-WorkingSP The active value being provided as a setpoint output.
-This might be the current target setpoint or the rate-limited target setpoint.
-RampRate This applies a rate limit to the working setpoint, until the target setpoint has been achieved.
-The 'RateDone' parameter (below) is set to 'No' for the duration of the rate limiting, then set to 'Yes' when rate limiting is complete.
-DisRamp This is an external control used to enable/disable ramp rate limiting and to write the target setpoint directly to the working setpoint.
-The 'RateDone' parameter (below) is set to 'Yes' when DisRamp is 'Yes'.
-RateDone Set to 'No' if ramp rate limiting (above) is in operation.
-Otherwise set to 'Yes'.
-SPTrack If enabled ('Yes') the local setpoint tracks the remote setpoints, so that if the setpoint is subsequently set to 'Local', the local setpoint will be the same as the last known value of the remote setpoint, thus helping to ensure a bumpless transfer.
+SPSelect Allows the user to select between Rem setpoint source. note or Local as the RemSelec Select Remote1 or Remote2 as the re- mote setpoint.
+LocalSP Allows entry of a setpoint value to be us (above) is set to 'Local'. sed when SPSelect Remote1 The Remote setpoint value (normally w input) for use when SPSelect = Remote Remote1. • Remote2 The Remote setpoint value (normally w input) for use when SPSelect = Remote Remote2. • Limit Allows the target setpoint to be scaled target SP' = (target SP x limit)/100.
+Thu the setpoint is unscaled.
+WorkingS The active value being provided as a simight be the current target setpoint or target setpoint.
+RampRate This applies a rate limit to the working target setpoint has been achieved.
+The parameter (below) is set to 'No' for the limiting, then set to 'Yes' when rate lim e 'RateDone' duration of the rate DisRamp This is an external control used to ena rate limiting and to write the target sets working setpoint.
+The 'RateDone' parato 'Yes' when DisRamp is 'Yes'. ooint directly to the RateDone Set to 'No' if ramp rate limiting (above) Otherwise set to 'Yes'. is in operation.
+SPTrack If enabled ('Yes') the local setpoint trac setpoints, so that if the setpoint is subs 'Local', the local setpoint will be the sa sequently set to known value of the remote setpoint, thus helping to ensure a bumpless transfer.